Showing all 3 results

 We offer Moka Garden pottery in the following shapes and sizes.

 If you are looking for a specific size, feel free to get in touch!

 The classic look of Moka terracotta is what so many other materials try to recreate.
 Moka terracotta is made of baked clay.
 The porous nature of this Earth-based medium allows air and water to pass through the pot’s walls; this promotes healthy plants by minimizing the chance of root rot and overwatering.
 That can also cause the soil to dry out quickly, though, which means adequate watering is key.
 Also, the pot can flake and crack if water remains in the clay during freezing weather.
 Moka terracotta baked at higher temperatures is the most durable because the clay becomes harder and less permeable..

 Our Moka terracotta planters here at Planter Resource not only look great, but they also provide their spaces with a number of different benefits.
 The following are the pros of Moka planters made from terracotta:

 If you are looking for a terracotta planter that is both effective at their job and also beautiful in every environment, Moka Garden Planters are for you!

 Terracotta actually means “baked earth” in Italian.
 This is a perfect name, as that’s basically what terracotta is.
 Terracotta pots frequently appear with a reddish-brown hue.
 That’s an end result of the extreme temperatures and the iron within clay reacting to the acute warmth.
 These reactions produce the signature shade of terracotta pots.
 However, you can also get terracotta in other colors, such as a light brown or a light beige.
-This is the color our Moka Garden Pots come in.
+This is the color our Moka Garden Pottery comes in.